-To the Board of Directors and Stockholders, Richtech Robotics Inc. Las Vegas, Nevada
+To the Shareholders and the Board of Directors of Richtech Robotics, Inc. Las Vegas, Nevada

-OPINION ON THE CONSOLIDATED FINANCIAL STATEMENTS
+OPINION ON THE FINANCIAL STATEMENTS

-We have audited the accompanying consolidated balance sheets of Richtech Robotics Inc. and Subsidiaries (the "Company") as of September 30, 2023 and 2022, and the related consolidated statements of operations and comprehensive income, changes in stockholders' deficit, and cash flows for each of the years then ended, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of September 30, 2023 and 2022, and the results of their operations and their cash flows for each of the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Richtech Robotics, Inc. and Subsidiaries (the "Company") as of September 30, 2024, and the related consolidated statements of operations and comprehensive income, changes in stockholders' deficit, and cash flows for the year then ended, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of September 30, 2024, and the results of their operations and their cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.